Emoji123-s/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13.Prints a number with 2 decimal places
 14.Converts from base 10 to base 16
 15.Writes a script that encodes and decodes text using the rot13 encryption.
 Assumes ASCII.
+16.Writes a script that prints every other line from the input, starting with the first line.